benoitries/netlogo-to-messir/README.md

 ## 🚀 Overview

 This project implements an 8-step orchestration pipeline that transforms NetLogo simulation models into standardized MESSIR PlantUML diagrams.
-The system uses multiple specialized AI agents working in sequence to parse, analyze, map, and generate compliant MESSIR representations.
+The system uses multiple specialized AI agents; steps 01 (Syntax) and 02 (Semantics) are always executed in parallel to optimize throughput, and the pipeline continues sequentially from step 03.

 ### Key Features

 - **Multi-Agent Architecture**: 7 specialized AI agents handling different aspects of the conversion
-- **Automated Orchestration**: Sequential pipeline with error correction and compliance auditing
+- **Automated Orchestration**: Parallel-first for steps 01–02, then sequential with error correction and compliance auditing
 - **MESSIR Compliance**: Ensures generated diagrams follow MESSIR-UCI standards
 - **Multiple AI Model Support**: Compatible with GPT-5, GPT-5-mini, and GPT-5-nano
 - **Comprehensive Logging**: Detailed execution tracking and performance metrics